jaymcor/jaymcor.github.io/notes/costco_coffee.md

 I'm not an expert, but some common opinions:

 * Freshness matters a lot.
-* Grind your own beans--it takes only a moment and it's fresher.
+* Grind your own beans--it takes only a moment.
 * When the vendor says "blend" it really means "random, whatever's cheapest".
 * It's generally better if they give source details.
 * "Dark roast" is over-rated, but vendors like it because consistent.

 ## Provisos

-This document is mostly meant to boost my own memory, but maybe helpful to somebody else, though there's no guarantee we would agree on taste.
+This document is meant to boost my own memory, but might be helpful to somebody else.
+No guarantee we would agree on taste.

 I don't like dark roast coffee, so not exploring that territory much.